 And here are a handful of old-time Academy Award-nominated directors who, however well-regarded in their day, never received an Honorary Oscar (no Irving G. Thalberg Memorial Award winners, e.g., Mervyn LeRoy, have been included): Henry King, William Dieterle, Herbert Brenon, Clarence Brown, Robert Z. Leonard, Josef von Sternberg, Anatole Litvak, Jean Negulesco, and Henry Koster.

 Note: All of the above were older than 60 when they died.
 That’s why, among others, Judy Garland (the recipient of a Juvenile Oscar), Montgomery Clift, Richard Burton, Betty Grable, Tyrone Power, Errol Flynn, Alan Ladd, director W.S.
 Van Dyke, Marilyn Monroe, and Carole Lombard were not included on the lists above.
 In fact, Monroe and Lombard weren’t even 40 at the time of their deaths; much too young for a “lifetime achievement” Oscar.
-(See also: “Honorary Oscars Bypass Women - Academy Bias?” and its follow-up articles: “AMPAS’ Honorary Awards and Women,” “Deceased Female Honorary Oscar-less and the Academy’s Women Presidents.”)
+(Check out: “Honorary Oscars Bypass Women – Academy Bias?” and its follow-up articles: “AMPAS’ Honorary Awards and Women,” “Deceased Female Honorary Oscar-less and the Academy’s Women Presidents.”)